 Deciding to have sex with someone is a big decision.
-If you think that you are ready to have sex, it is important that you are aware of the different laws about how old you have to be to be able to legally agree to have sex, and to understand what the law means by sex.
+If you think that you are ready to have sex, it is important that you know what the law says about how old you have to be to be able to legally agree to have sex.

-Before you have sex, you should talk to a health professional or a trusted adult about how to practice safe sex and to make sure you are fully aware of the risks of practising unsafe sex.
+Before you have sex, it’s a good idea to talk to a health professional or a trusted adult about how to practice safe sex and to make sure you are fully aware of the risks of practising unsafe sex.

-A person does not give their consent if they:
+A person does not give their consent include if they:

 Some examples of people who are in a position of care or supervision over you would include your teacher, sports coach, youth worker, counsellor, foster carer, religious instructor, health professional, police officer or employer.

 If someone is found guilty of breaking the laws around age of consent, they may be charged with a serious criminal offence, sent to jail and placed on a public sex offender registry.

 The public sex offender registry is a list of adults who have been found guilty of a sex crime.
 Registered sex offenders are required to keep the police informed about their personal details and whereabouts.